emtneutrino/races/README.md

 Type `races exportwblt publicrace` to export the public race saved as 'publicrace' with best lap times to the file `resources/races/publicrace.json`.
 You cannot export the race if `resources/races/publicrace.json` already exists.
 You will need to remove or rename the existing file and then export again.

 Type `races importwblt myrace` to import the race file named `resources/races/myrace.json` into the public races list with best lap times.
 You cannot import 'myrace' if it already exists in the public races list.
 You will need to rename the file and then import with the new name.

+If permission is required to create tracks and register races, the following commands administer these permissions:

+Type `races listReqs` to list requests by players to create tracks and register races.
+The format of each element of the list is `[playerID]:[name]` where [playerID] is the player ID who requested permission and [name] is the player's name.

+Type `races approve [playerID]` to approve the request of the player with [playerID] to create tracks and register races.

+Type `races deny [playerID]` to deny the request of the player with [playerID] to create tracks and register races.

+Type `races listRoles` to list the players who have been approved to create tracks and register races.
+The format of each element of the list is `[role]:[name]` where [role] is a number specifying the role and [name] is the name of the player.

+Type `races removeRole [name]` to remove the player [name] from the list of approved players who can create tracks and register races.

+Roles are saved in the file `resources/races/roles.json`.

 **IF YOU WANT TO PRESERVE RACES FROM A PREVIOUS VERSION OF THESE SCRIPTS, YOU SHOULD UPDATE `raceData.json` AND ANY EXPORTED RACES BY EXECUTING THE FOLLOWING COMMANDS BEFORE CLIENTS CONNECT TO THE SERVER TO USE THE NEW RACE DATA FORMAT WHICH INCLUDES WAYPOINT RADIUS SIZES.**